crizzs/Interest_Rates_Comparator/README.md

 2. Go into your Golang Workspace and search for the `Interest_Rates_Comparator` folder

     Part 1: Open your command prompt or terminal

-    Part 2: Navigate into the folder using the  command
+    Part 2: Navigate into the folder using the `cd` command

 3. Use Makefile to download deps, test and build your executable(s).
 Type `make` into your terminal.
 4. Executable will be created.
 This file is named `main`